GhostHacks96/ShadowChatSystems/README.md

   java -jar ShadowChat-Server.jar

-  echo "Client Stopped this window will stay open incase of an error you need to report.
+  echo "Server Stopped this window will stay open incase of an error you need to report.
 Press any key to close the window." pause
 ````